aarriaga-gif/maxscore/README.md

 ```

 ## How the Script Works
-[Explain in 3-5 sentences how your script works.
-Include information about:]
-- How you read and store numbers in an array
+- Reads five numbers from the user and stores them in an array.
-- How you loop through the array to find the maximum value
+- Loops through the array to find the highest score.
-- How you calculate and display the difference between each score and the highest
+- Calculates and displays how much each score differs from the highest.

 ## Testing Results
 [Describe your testing process and results.
 Include:]
-- Example successful inputs and results
-- How you used the maxscore-input file to test
+- some example integers are 1-100 and then it tells the differance between them for example if the highest number inputed is 15 and the lowest is 2 the differance is 13
+- it iputs those numbers in that file then tells the differance

 ## Challenges and Solutions
 [Optional: Describe any challenges you encountered while creating this script and how you solved them.
 This could include debugging issues, arrays, or Git workflow problems.]

 ## Resources
-[List any resources you used (class slides, ChatGPT, etc.).
-Please refer to the course syllabus for more details on citations.]
+[class slides, little ChatGPT]

 ## License
 This project is part of coursework for Chapman University and is intended for educational purposes.